reppz/Reppz-Scraper-Bot/README.md

 This is a revised version of the Google Scraper Bot from 4Vic.

 Fixes:
-Updated multiple Nuget Packages.
+- Updated multiple Nuget Packages.
-Added support for latest version of Chrome.
+- Added support for latest version of Chrome.
-Fixed an error where the bot would close Chrome instantly.
+- Fixed an error where the bot would close Chrome instantly.
-Fixed an error where the bot couldn't select the Google maps search element.
+- Fixed an error where the bot couldn't select the Google maps search element.
-Updated code for latest ChromeDriver.
+- Updated code for latest ChromeDriver.
+- Fixed Broken English
+- Updated Licence Design

+Changelog:
+- Updated some CSS selectors to Xpath for accuracy

+TODO:
+- Fix Google scraping
+- Update the overall design
+- implement correct storing of data to the bot
+- Fix Show/hide button

 Scraping List